 - Automatic buy stop orders – orders to enter the market above current price

-- Automatic stop loss orders – order to exit the trade below current price
+- Automatic stop-loss orders – order to exit the trade below the current price

 - Trade breakouts from the box in the direction of the trend